Reducing the Negative Impact of Virtual Meetings

 • If other meeting participants observe their Team Leaders and Managers moving around during video calls or turning the camera off intermittently, they are more likely to view it as an acceptable practice.

-What Can Employees Do To Reduce The Negative Impact of Video Meetings
+What Can Employees Do To Reduce The Negative Impact of Virtual Meetings

 These tips apply also when joining in virtual courses, conference calls and webinars.
 It is all about increasing mobility from the workstation to reduce the risks associated with static loading, adverse postures and increased screen time.